IndigoBeetle/KwyllDocs/docs/logic/nodes/direction.md

 Down
 : A constant integer value that will be output on the __Output__ port if the inputs indicate movement down.

+None
+: A constant integer value that will be output on the __Output__ port if none of the inputs indicate any movement.